zebrium/ze-cli/README.md

                  applications or support cases and isolate the logs of one from another so as not to mix these in a Root Cause Report.
 This is referred to as a Service Group in the Zebrium UI.

-                 If omitted, Service Group will be set to \"default\".
+                 If omitted, Service Group will be set to "default".
 Default is used to denote a service group that represents shared-services.
 For example, a database that is shared between two otherwise distinctly separate applications would be considered a shared-service.
-In this example scenario, you would set the Service Group for one application to \"app01\" and to \"app02\" for the other application.
-For the database logs, you would either omit the --svcgrp setting or you could explicitly set it do \"default\" using `--svcgrp=default`.
+In this example scenario, you would set the Service Group for one application to "app01" and to "app02" for the other application.
+For the database logs, you would either omit the --svcgrp setting or you could explicitly set it do "default" using --svcgrp=default.

                  With this configuration, Root Cause Reports will consider correlated anomalies across:

-                     \"app01\" log events and default (i.e. database logs) and
-                     \"app02\" log events and default (i.e. database logs)
+                     "app01" log events and default (i.e. database logs) and "app02" log events and default (i.e. database logs)

                  but not across:

-                     \"app01\" and \"app02\"
+                     "app01" and "app02"
 ```

 ### ADVANCED OPTIONS